-I was never pretty, I was always told that, always too ‘defined’ to be attractive, my mother told me I was an ugly baby – I suppose that didn’t change.
+I was never pretty, I was always told that I was too ‘defined’ to be attractive, my mother told me I was an ugly baby – I suppose that didn’t change.

 I was the kid that played in the dirt rather than shopping, who enjoyed food over makeup.
-I was never encouraged to be fit and healthy or to look after myself, I suppose I never really cared until I really looked at my reflection, until people made me look.
+I was never encouraged to be fit and healthy or to look after myself.

 To be frank, it wasn’t until I was told that I was so ugly and would never be loved that I worried about my appearance.